area17/time/README.md

 * `/time` which prints out the current time in all timezones
 * `/time Paris` which prints out the current time in Paris
 * `/time 3:30pm NYC` which will convert 3:30pm NYC to the other time zones
-* `/time Tim` which prints out the current time for Tim in Memphis
+* `/time Tim` which prints out the current time for Tim in Tennessee
 * `/time 6pm Mike` which will convert 6pm UK to the other time zones

 ## Screen saver mode